Azure/OpenShift/docs/ARO 4.3/htpasswd-auth.md

 # Configure htpasswd (non-AAD) access to ARO 4.3
-# IN DEVELOPMENT

 Below are the steps to configure a local htpasswd based authentication provider for ARO 4.3.
 This is useful in proofs-of-concepts to enable multi-user authentication / RBAC / limits without utilizing Azure Active Directory.

 Usernames are passwords are stored in a secrets file and are accessed by a configured authentication provider within OpenShift.
-The steps below outline the process for creating an encrypted secrets file, configuration of the OpenShift authentication provider and subsequent removal of the default kubeadmin user.
+The steps below outline the process for creating an encrypted secrets file, configuration of the OpenShift authentication provider and subsequent removal of the default *kubeadmin* user.

+These instructions presume that you have a **newly provisioned** Azure Red Hat OpenShift cluster running **version 4.3.3 or later** and have the OpenShift CLI installed.
+This can be obainted from the **origin-clients** RPM or by selecting **Command Line Tools** inside the OpenShift Web Console under the **?** icon in the upper-right corner.

+---
 ### Login to the OpenShift CLI
+To log in to the OpenShift CLI, you will need to access the token which has been assigned to the default virtual user *kubeadmin*.
+To obtain this, you must log into the OpenShift Web Console and after clicking the drop down on the *kubeadmin* user in the upper-right corner, select **Copy Login Command**.
+Click the **Display Token** link and copy the command entitled **Log in with this token** which begins with **oc**.
+Paste this command into the

 ```bash
 oc login --token=<copied-token-hash> --server=https://api.b7z01vg8.eastus.aroapp.io:6443
 ```

 ### Create the encrypted user database and add multiple users
+This is text to be inserted.
 ```bash
 htpasswd -c -B aro-users.db admin
 htpasswd -B aro-users.db user1